Illinois State Museum: Repatriation of human remains and objects

+The museum is estimated to hold more than 6100 Native American remains that have not been repatriated despite the passage of the Native American Graves Protection and Repatriation Act in 1990.

 Dickson Mounds

 The Dickson Mounds Museum, located in Lewistown, is an archaeological museum of Illinois's Native American history.
 Exhibits include hands-on displays, dioramas, photos and artifacts that depict area cultures from the Ice-Age to the 19th century.
 The museum grounds comprise 230 acre including the Eveland Village, the excavated remains of three early Native American buildings.

 Lockport Gallery

 The Lockport Gallery, located in Lockport, features changing exhibitions of past and contemporary Illinois artists and artisans.
 The gallery is located in the 1850 Norton Building, which was originally used to house grain, a supply store, and a dormitory for canal crews.
 The building functioned as a grain-processing facility until the 1950s.
 The gallery temporarily closed in October 2015.

 Southern Illinois Art & Artisans Center

 The main gallery of the Southern Illinois Art & Artisans Center is the Southern Illinois Art Gallery, which features changing exhibits of contemporary and history Illinois artists, as well as fine art, decorative art and ethnographic art from the collections of the Illinois State Museum.
 The center also features the Southern Illinois Artisans Shop, which sells fine crafts from Illinois artisans and offers artisan workshops, demonstrations, and special arts and crafts events.
 The center is located in Whittington, near Rend Lake.
 The center closed in October 2015, and has not reopened.